kubernetes-sigs/cluster-api/docs/book/src/clusterctl/developers.md

 *Before* running clusterctl init, you must ensure all the required images are available in the kind cluster.

-This is always the case for images published in some image repository like docker hub or gcr.io, but it can't be the case for images built locally; in this case, you can use `kind load` to move the images built locally. e.g
+This is always the case for images published in some image repository like docker hub or gcr.io, but it can't be the case for images built locally; in this case, you can use `kind load` to move the images built locally. e.g.

 ```
 kind load docker-image gcr.io/k8s-staging-cluster-api/cluster-api-controller-amd64:dev